todbot/blink1/docs/blink1control-app-reqs.md

 3.4.4.
 Send color commands to blink(1) device.

 3.4.5.
-As the blink1-lib library doesn't do mutex, proper mutex of access to blink1-lib will be enforced.
+As the blink1-lib library doesn't do mutex, proper mutex of access to blink1-lib will be enforced to single-file calls to blink(1) devices.

 ### 3.5.
 Local HTTP server